giros-dit/containerlab-telemetry-testbed/README.md

 $ ./deploy-ixiac-lab.sh
 ```

+> **Note 1:**
+>
+> The Docker image of the `Cisco IOS XE CSR1000v` router nodes (i.e., `r1` and `r2`) should be built using the [`vrnetlab`](https://github.com/hellt/vrnetlab) tool before deploying the network topology (see the [link](https://github.com/hellt/vrnetlab/tree/master/csr) for more details).
+The `vrnetlab` tool enables packaging regular virtual machine images of network operating systems (e.g., VM-based routers) inside a container and make it runnableas as if it was a container image.
+For this network lab, you would need qcow2 file with a VM-based image of the `Cisco IOS XE CSR1000v` network device.
+The network lab has beed tested with `Cisco IOS XE CSR1000v 17.3.4a` (_a.k.a._ `17.03.04a`) and `Cisco IOS XE CSR1000v 17.3.6` (_a.k.a._ `17.03.06`) models.

+> **Note 2:**
+>
+> Once the network scenario is deployed with ContainerLab, the containers of the `Cisco IOS XE CSR1000v` router nodes (i.e., `r1` and `r2`) take approximately 2 minutes to boot and load the default configuration accordingly.
+To determine when the containers of the router nodes are ready, you can use the `docker logs -f <container_name>` command, which shows logs of the router's startup and configuration process.
+Once a log appears with the message `INFO Startup complete in: <TIME>`, the process of starting and configuring the router container will have finished.

 ### Interacting with containers

 For **CSR 1000v routers**, via SSH to open the CISCO CLI (password is `admin`):